Rozmir-Rohi/mo-creatures-legacy/README.md

 # Mo Creatures Legacy
-<strong> I'm extending support for bug fixes until the end of 23rd June 2024, I will try to fix any bugs that are reported in this time.
+<strong> I'm extending support for bug fixes until the end of 23rd June 2024, please report any bugs you find during this time.
+Due to my busyness with other commitments, I can only work on this project after 23rd June 2024.
+After 23rd June 2024, I will fix the bugs that are reported. </strong>
-My response times may vary as I will be busier with other things, but I will get to working on them eventually. </strong>

 <details>
 	<summary><strong>This is also the last call for the contribution of the following language files:</strong></summary>